tp7309/flutter_sticky_and_expandable_list/README.md

 - Support build an expandable ListView, which can expand/collapse section group or pin section header.
 - Use it with CustomScrollView、SliverAppBar.
 - Listen the scroll offset of current sticky header, and current sticky header index.
+- Customize expand/collapse animation support.

 ## Getting Started